 Sam Johnson is an award-winning British film director.

-Having read film at Kings College London, he spent two years learning the ropes in production on films including X-Men: First Class, and Skyfall - shadowing directors and location managing gory British horrors.
+Having read film at Kings College London, he spent two years learning the ropes on films including X-Men: First Class and Skyfall - shadowing directors and location managing gory British horrors.

-He is currently in post production on another short Earthy Encounters, which was funded by the BFI's 'Emerging talent' scheme, and is the first short film ever to be shot on the Arri Alexa 65.
+His latest film Earthy Encounters was funded by the BFI's 'Emerging talent' scheme, and is the first short film ever to be shot on the Arri Alexa 65.
 An official selection at Tribeca 2018, It has been a big hit on the festival circuit - winning awards at Dublin, Seattle, Hamilton, Newport Beach and San Jose.